The Ultimate Guide to Shopify Website Design

 We’ve established that not only are design and user experience (UX) related, but they actually complement each other and – if done well – can help make your Shopify website successful.
 They’re both extremely important and should be equally emphasized when building your store.

-If it’s easier to picture, we can break these dynamic relationships down in the following way:
+If it’s easier to picture, we can break these dynamic relationships down in the following way: Good design = Good UX, and then Good UX = Higher conversion rates, higher click-through rates, and lower bounce rates.

 All three of those results are important, not just the higher conversion rate.
 For instance, lower bounce rates mean that people stay on your website longer.
 If you may recall, this is critical for higher conversion rates because the longer online shoppers stay, the more likely they are to buy something.
 As we said, it’s pretty similar to how casinos keep people gambling.